Byankap/sql_data_analyst_notes/intro_sql_server.md

 --Return unique rows (if there are mulitple of one, it will only return one) SELECT DISTINCT column
+--example
+-- Select the unique date values of StartDate and EndDate SELECT DISTINCT
+    -- Cast StartDate as date
+	CAST(StartDate as date),
+    -- Cast EndDate as date
+	CAST(EndDate as date)

 --Return all rows (not suitable for large tables) SELECT *